The Green Fireball Over a Viking Site Is a Better Metaphor for Search Than Most SEO Writing

 What should a high-performing ecommerce search page include first?

-The essentials first, product type, the main decision factors, and the answer to the searcher’s likely question.
-Then add the details that reduce risk, like sizing, materials, compatibility, shipping, returns, and proof.
-If the page makes people hunt for those basics, it is making them do the work the page should have done already.
+The essentials come first: product type, the main decision factors, and the answer to the searcher’s likely question.
+Include details that reduce risk, such as sizing, materials, compatibility, shipping, returns, and proof.
+If the page makes people hunt for those basics, it is forcing them to do the work the page should have done already.

 How can teams tell whether a page is too generic?

 A page is too generic when it could sit on three competitors’ sites with only the logo changed.
 If the copy could describe almost anything, it describes nothing well enough.
-Specificity is the antidote.
-Real product details, real use cases, real distinctions, and real answers make a page feel like it was written for a searcher, not for a placeholder.
+Specificity is the antidote: real product details, real use cases, real distinctions, and real answers make a page feel like it was written for a searcher rather than for a placeholder.

 Does better content alone fix search performance?